Riverbank Precinct Code Amendment

 It is the easy way out of planning for the future infrastructure of the city.
 What would you do if it was not there?

-Rae O'connell2 over 2 years ago
+Rae O'connell2 about 3 years ago

 I think that Adelaide's CBD is bordered by parklands for good reason.
 Public spaces like the current River Torrens provide a valuable place for people to gather without necessarily needing to spend money, so it has social function to people with low incomes.
 But beyond that, it's a space that all South Australians can enjoy.
 Keep the river Torrens the way it is!